-Data governance is an evolving set of functions for integrating behavioral health and justice data, and therefore any aggregation requires expertise and vision on where to take the data, a process for setting priorities on adding or defining data elements, advising on the uses of collected data, and deciding on quality control methods across agencies.
+Data governance is an evolving set of functions for integrating behavioral health and justice data.
+Any aggregation requires expertise and vision on where to take the data, a process for setting priorities on adding or defining data elements, advising on the uses of collected data, and deciding on quality control methods across agencies.
 The gathering and management of behavioral health and justice data into a single warehouse requires an improvement in technical infrastructure as well as coordination to guarantee availability, usability, integrity, and messaging.
 The human infrastructure includes a forum to coordinate efforts and ensure a shared understanding of the analysis produced.
 A data governance program includes:

-- 1) a governing body (CCP or a Leadership Workgroup), - 2) a defined set of procedures and activities, - 3) a plan to execute the procedures, and - 4) a workgroup to carry out activities.
+- 1) a governing body (CCP, CJC or other Leadership Group), - 2) a defined set of procedures and activities, - 3) a plan to execute the procedures, and - 4) a workgroup to conduct activities.